 - Principal Registrar of the Federal Circuit Court of Australia (Adele Byrne), and

-- Principal Registrar and Acting Principal Registrar of the Family Court of Australia, (Angela Filippello and Chris Spink) (who participates in the Committee as an observer).
+- Principal Registrar of the Family Court of Australia, (Angela Filippello) (who participates as an observer).

-The Committee reviews and recommends variations to the quantum of costs contained in the rules made by federal courts and advises on such other matters relating to those costs as may be referred to it by a federal court.
-The Committee tabled its 6th report on legal practitioners' costs in September 2013, in which the Committee recommended a 2.7 per cent increase in the scale of costs specified in the Rules of the High Court, Family Court, Federal Court and Federal Circuit Court.
+The Committee reviews and recommends variations to the quantum of costs contained in the rules made by federal courts and advises on other matters relating to those costs as may be referred to it by a federal court.

 Senior management committees